poleve540/CallMePol/_draft/2023-05-12-sourceport-review.md

 (Picture showing the retro look)

 Despite the port's conservative nature, it still brings some new quality of life features.
-A modern control scheme, without the annoying vertical mouse movement.
+A modern control scheme is available, getting rid the annoying vertical mouse movement.
 Controller support.
 Fullscreen support for higher resolutions, while still keeping the 320x200 look.
+High quality soundtrack support.
+And finally, an easy to use command line interface.

+Chocolate
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwOTI0OTU1MF19
+eyJoaXN0b3J5IjpbLTc2OTgwODcwOV19
 -->